G3mha/RockabillyCode/README.md

 ## File format

-RockabillyCode programs are UTF-8 files with the .ep file extension.
+RockabillyCode programs are UTF-8 files with the `.ep` file extension.

 ## Comments handling

-Although it's not recommended to add comments to the lyrics of your song, if you really need it, always put them into parenthesis.
+While comments are generally discouraged in the lyrical style of RockabillyCode, if you must include them, always start them with `--`.

 ## Numbers

-Numbers aren't much of a concern in songs, so if you wish to use them, write them out in full.
+In keeping with the lyrical nature of RockabillyCode, numbers should be written out in full words (e.g., "one", "two", "three").

 ## Variable naming

-The only characters allowed are from a to Z, as capital sensitive.
+Variable names are case-sensitive and can only contain letters from a to Z.

 ## EBNF

+The following Extended Backus-Naur Form (EBNF) defines the grammar of RockabillyCode:

 ```EBNF
 BLOCK = { STATEMENT };